-- The applicant may submit more than 1 application under this Call for Proposals. - The applicant may not be awarded more than 1 grant(s) under this Call for Proposals. - The applicant may be a co-applicant or an affiliated entity in another application at the same time. - A co-applicant/affiliated entity may submit more than 1 application(s) under this Call for Proposals. - A co-applicant/affiliated entity may not be awarded more than 1grant under this Call for Proposals. - A co-applicant/affiliated entity may be the applicant or an affiliated entity in another application at the same time.
+The applicant may not submit more than one application under this Call for Proposals.

+The applicant may not be awarded more than one grant under this Call for Proposals.

+The applicant may not be a co-applicant or an affiliated entity in another application at the same time.

+A co-applicant/affiliated entity may submit more than one application under this Call for Proposals.

+A co-applicant/affiliated entity may be awarded more than one grant under this Call for Proposals.